SunOrangeBurger/F1-race-engineer/README.md

 - [Conclusion](#conclusion)
 - [Acknowledgments](#acknowledgments)

-## Introduction
-The program utilizes the FastF1 API to fetch track data, including lap times for different tire compounds.
-It then applies a genetic algorithm to explore various strategies, optimizing for the fastest race completion time.

 ## Algorithm Overview
 The core of the program is a genetic algorithm that simulates the evolution of race strategies over multiple generations.
 The algorithm consists of the following steps: